Choose File > Open Catalog and select the catalog that you want as the master (or primary) catalog. This is the catalog you want to add photos to.

 To work in the older versions, import the required photos into Lightroom Classic and create another catalog from that version.

 You can rename a catalog in the Explorer (Windows) or Finder (macOS).
-If you rename a catalog, make sure you rename its corresponding Previews and Smart Previews files as well.
+If you rename a catalog, make sure you rename its corresponding .lrcat-data, previews, and smart previews files as well.

 After you rename your catalog, you may need to help Lightroom Classic find it.
 See Lightroom Classic can't find my catalog.
 How do I find it?